tvteamup/TVTBridge/README.md

 ## Receiving messages from the TV Team Up platform
 The TVTBridge object will fire several events to notify your game of communications from the TV Team Up platform.

-### initializeGame
+### [ALL] initializeGame
-Fires when the TV Team Up server has successfully shaken hands with the Bridge, and passes information about the initial state of the game to your application, including player info.
+Fires when the TV Team Up platform has successfully shaken hands with the Bridge, and passes information about the initial state of the game to your application, including player info.